ojacceb/Mary-Miller-Music-Studio/README.md

 ##Mary Miller Music Studio Website

-This repo contains all the files for the Mary Miller Music Studio Website.
-This site will provide information about the Mary Miller Music Studio as well as resources for current music students.
+This is a website for the Mary Miller Music Studio.
+This site will provide information about the private music studio, the possibility to contact for more information and resources for current music students.

-To view website, click on hyperlink and site will open in browser.
+To view website, run index.html file in your browser.

+Features:
+1. Responsive design.
+2. JQuery pop-ups on "hover" on the Contact page.
+3. Integrated google calendar. for easy updating.
+4. Student resouce page with links to useful YouTube videos.

 Thank you,